alcideio/rbac-tool/README.md

-  version         Print rbac-tool version visualize       A RBAC visualizer who-can         Shows which subjects have RBAC permissions to perform an action
+  version         Print rbac-tool version visualize       A RBAC visualizer who-can         Shows which subjects have RBAC permissions to perform an action whoami          Shows the subject for the current context with which one authenticates with the cluster

 Flags:
   -h, --help      help for rbac-tool
   -v, --v Level   number for the log level verbosity